• Skip to primary navigation

 • Place a pan of water on the stove, about a third full, and bring to a simmer.

-• Whisk all the ingredients together in a heatproof bowl.
+• Whisk all the ingredients together in a heatproof bowl with a balloon whisk.

-• Place the bowl over the pan of simmering water and keep whisking until the curd has thickened and has lightened in colour (this take around 3 minutes).
+• Place the heat proof bowl over the pan of simmering water and keep whisking until the curd has thickened and has lightened in colour (this takes around 7-10 minutes).

-• Remove from heat, tip into your serving bowl and leave to cool.
+• Remove from heat, tip the curd into a serving bowl and leave to cool.

 • Once cool, cover and place in fridge until ready to serve.